polynetwork/dev-docs/new_chain/side_chain/contracts.md

 <h1 align="center">Develop for New Chain</h1>

-The development of a new chain mainly focuses on developing cross-chain modules.
-Here, the cross-chain module works as a set of **smart contracts**.
+The development of a new chain mainly involves developing cross-chain modules.
+In chains supporting EVM, the cross-chain module works as a set of **smart contracts**.

-In some cases, it can also work as a native blockchain module.
+In some cases, it can also work as a native module.

-To help you develop it, we offer examples in Solidity for each of the main methods.
+To help you develop it, here Poly Network team offers examples in Solidity to develop smart contract for each main method.
 You may refer to the complete [code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager) of these contracts.

 > [!Note|style:flat|label:Notice]
-> If the chain integrated to Poly Network supports EVM, you can freely use our cross-chain contracts as templates.
+> If the chain integrated to Poly Network supports EVM, you can freely use Poly cross-chain contracts as templates.
 If not, you may need to develop your own contracts containing the main features, as shown in the following guidelines.

 ## 1. Introduction to Cross-chain Contracts
-In this part, we sort the contracts into **data**, **logic**, and **proxy** contracts to complete the cross-chain contracts.
-You can choose to follow the methods listed below or find other ways for your project.
+In general, cross-chain contracts are sorted into **logic**, **data**, and **proxy** contracts.
+You could either follow the methods listed below or choose other ways for your project.

 - List of contracts:
-    - [Cross Chain Manager Contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol): On the source chain, it creates the cross-chain transactions to Poly.
-The target chain verifies the legitimacy of transactions and executes the method on the target business logic contract.
-From here onwards this is referred to as a CCM contract.
+  - [Cross Chain Manager Contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol): It serves as an agent to manage the cross-chain transaction both on the source chain and the target chain.
+It may be referred to as CCM contract in the following context.

   - [Cross Chain Data Contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/data/EthCrossChainData.sol): It serves as a database of cross-chain transactions.
-From here onwards this is referred to as a CCD contract.
+It may be referred to as CCD contract in the following context.

-    - [Cross Chain Manager Proxy Contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/upgrade/EthCrossChainManagerProxy.sol): It serves as a proxy for the CCM contract.
-When there isn't any need to upgrade the CCM contract, it pauses the old CCM contract and sets the new CCM contract as the the CCD contract.
+  - [Cross Chain Manager Proxy Contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/upgrade/EthCrossChainManagerProxy.sol): It serves as a proxy of the CCM contract to update the CCM contracts stored in CCD contracts.
+It may be referred to as CCMP contract in the following context.

   - Business Logic Contract: It executes the business logic of cross-chain projects.
 It interacts with users and the CCM contract both on the source and target chains.
 We also offer the [guidelines](../../new_product/integrate_contracts/Customizing_Business_Logic_Contract.md) for developing a Business Logic Contract.

 - Interactions among contracts

 <div align=center><img src="resources/contracts_interaction.png" alt=""/></div>

 ## 2. Developing CCM Contracts

-Before customizing your CCM, you need to implement the following four features.
+The following four features are the core functions of CCM contracts and must be implemented.

 ### Step1.
 Synchronizing genesis block header